emcrisostomo/hostage/README.md

 # hostage
-A shell script to programmatically edit the hosts file
+A command line utility to programmatically edit the hosts file